equinor/appsec/docs/security-champion/2-new_security_champion.md

 ## Merch

-- Stickers: A large sortiment of stickers to help show that you are the voice of security!
-With the amount of stickers we have, you will get a propper workout while carying your laptop?
+- Stickers: A large assortment of stickers to help show that you are the voice of security!
+With the amount of stickers we have, you will get a proper workout while carrying your laptop?
 - Hoodie: You act the part?
 Great!
 The only thing lacking is dressing for the part!
 Contribute in a Security Champion Seminar to get an awesome hoodie!
 - Socks: Socks decorated with The Security Champion shields!
-Would they have protected Achillies?
+Would they have protected Achilles?
 Maybe not.
 Will they protect you from cyber criminals?
 Who knows!
-But you will certanly look stylish while being hacked!
+But you will certainly look stylish while being hacked!
 - Book (Alice and Bob Learn Application Security): Complete the challenge at [this form](https://forms.microsoft.com/r/cLRPzRtPGQ)
 - AbbSack: You have to see it to believe it!
 Keep your items _secure_ while traveling.
 - Lanyard: Decorate your neck with shields to ward off evil _phishing_ attacks.
 It even holds your card!
 - Pins: Decorate your lanyard or clothes with shields to further increase your _phishing_ protection.
 - Christmas ornament: No christmas is secure without your own Security Champion christmas tree ornament.

-To get these items, you can find out where the AppSec office is, socual engineer your way in to the building, find our seats and ask for one or more of the items.
+To get these items, you can find out where the AppSec office is, social engineer your way in to the building, find our seats and ask for one or more of the items.

 OR